OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 In this situation, the result set has one row per step, including a row for the initial and final steps.
-While the evaluation order may vary internally, the result set is presented as if the query were evaluated from input to output, i.e. looking for people known by 1, finding 2 and 3, then looking for people they know, finding that 2 knows 4, which is a solution, since p2 = 4 was specified in the outer select.
+While the evaluation order may vary internally, the result set is presented as if the query were evaluated from input to output, i.e., looking for people known by 1, finding 2 and 3, then looking for people they know, finding that 2 knows 4, which is a solution, since p2 = 4 was specified in the outer select.
 If the outere query had p1 = 4 and p2 = 1, there would be an empty result set since